gdobler/lighting-tech-changeover/README.md

 The sensor sensitivity correction code is stored in xxx.npy and the overlapping area in both scans(after sensor sensitivity correction) are stored in: xxx.npy.

+The next step in the data processing process is to manually select the sources and label them with the names of the lighting technologies in each image.
+We start by combining the mean brightness and location of each "active" pixel.
+We then plotted the distribution of pixels' average brightnesses and divided the distribution into 10 chunks with intervals of 0.7.
+Finally, we manually selected, identified, and labeled the "active" pixels in each chunk.
+A similar process is also followed for the 2018 scan.
+We ended up with 713 hand-labeled sources in the 2015 scan and 616 sources in the 2018 scan.